sunkesulahimaja/IML_Project/README.md

 The project methodology includes exploratory data analysis (EDA), supervised learning algorithms, and evaluation metrics to gauge model efficacy.
 By leveraging machine learning, we aim to reduce financial losses and ensure secure transactions in real-time.

+We welcome community contributions to improve and sustain the project.

+Users can reach out to our team through our GitHub accounts with any feedback they may have: shravya22rvu sunkesulahimaja
+ChinthalaUpagnaReddy
+kotnadamuktha04

+We appreciate your interest in our resource and welcome your participation!